 How important is Water Chemistry?

-Pool water chemistry along with proper filtration is the key to clean healthy water.
-It doesn’t matter if you have 100 or 1,000,000 gallons of water, the same balance levels and chemical types are required—only the quantity will vary.
+Pool water chemistry, along with proper filtration, is the key to clean healthy water.
+It doesn’t matter if you have 100 or 1,000,000 gallons of water in your pool, the same balance levels and chemical types are required—only the quantity will vary.
 Everything that enters the body of water affects water balance: swimmers, rain, pollution, animals and chemicals.

-Every pool, each season, creates its own demand for different chemicals.
-The pool in your neighbor’s yard, with the same system and environment may react totally different then your own.
+Each season, every pool creates its own demand for different chemicals.
+The pool in your neighbor’s yard, with the same system and environment, may react totally different than your own.
 Every pool also develops a pattern each season.
-After observing how your pool reacts to different bather levels, rain, and the environment you will get a handle on your pools chemistry pattern and what’s required to keep the water balanced.
+After observing how your pool reacts to different bather levels, rain, and the environment, you will get a handle on your pool’s chemistry pattern and what is required to keep the water balanced.

-Please visit Pool Town’s retail store and water testing station for more details on maintaining a chemically balanced pool or spa.
+Please visit our retail store and water testing station for more details on maintaining a chemically-balanced pool or spa.

 How do I get rid of Phosphates or Nitrates in my pool?